-- LSAT Writing Sample: How to Approach It (with sample prompt)
+- LSAT Writing Sample: How to Approach It (With Official Writing Prompt)

 LSAT Writing Sample Basics

-Since we’re talking about the writing sample, we thought it’d be helpful to give a brief overview of this section.
 You have 35 minutes to complete the LSAT writing sample portion of the test.
-Since the introduction of the Digital LSAT, you now take the LSAT writing section using a secure proctoring software.
+Since the introduction of the Digital LSAT, you now take the LSAT writing section using secure proctoring software.
 You’re able to choose the day and time you take this part of the exam (so yes, that means you can complete the LSAT writing sample at home).

 The LSAT writing prompt is often called a “decision prompt” because it asks you to make a decision between two choices based on the information provided.
 These choices can be anything from what pet a person should get to what kind of community center a town should build.
 There will be pros and cons for each choice.
 These choices don’t require any special knowledge of the topic—just use the information provided.
 The test-writers also don’t necessarily prefer one choice over the other—the point is that you must make a decision with your limited time and defend your decision well.